Carian language: Language history

 Writing disappeared in the Greek Dark Ages, but no earlier Carian writing has survived.
 When inscriptions, some bilingual, began to appear in the 7th century BCE, it was already some hundreds of years after the city-naming phase.
 The earlier Carian may not have been exactly the same.

-The local development of Carian excludes some other theories as well: it was not widespread in the Aegean, is not related to Etruscan, was not written in any ancient Aegean scripts, and was not a substrate Aegean language.
+The local development of Carian excludes theories: it was not widespread in the Aegean, it is not related to Etruscan, was not written in any ancient Aegean scripts, and was not a substrate Aegean language.
 Its occurrence in various places of Classical Greece is due only to the travel habits of Carians, who apparently became co-travellers of the Ionians.
 The Carian cemetery of Delos probably represents the pirates mentioned in classical texts.
 The Carians who fought for Troy (if they did) were not classical Carians any more than the Greeks there were classical Greeks.

-Being penetrated by larger numbers of Greeks and under the domination from time to time of the Ionian League, Caria eventually Hellenized and Carian became extinct.
+Being overrun by larger numbers of Greeks and under the domination from time to time of the Ionian League, Caria eventually Hellenized, and the Carian language became extinct.
 The interludes under the Persian Empire perhaps served only to delay the process.
 Hellenization would lead to the extinction of the Carian language in the 1st century BCE or early in the Common Era.